shader-slang/slang/docs/api-users-guide.md

 More nuance is possible in so far as the use of global session/requests *can* move between threads as long as use is only ever on one thread at any one time.
 Another style of implementation could use a thread pool, and associate global sessions with threads in the pool for example.

 Slang can hold references to user implemented functions and interfaces such as `ISlangFileSystem` and `SlangDiagnosticCallback`.
-If Slang is used in a multi-threaded manner such implementations typically must also be thread safe.
+If Slang is used in a multithreaded manner such implementations typically must also be thread safe.